 The Purpose of Final Expense Insurance

-Final expense insurance is meant to cover funeral and burial expenses, which can be thousands of dollars for even a basic casket, burial plot, and ceremony.
+Final expense insurance is meant to cover funeral costs and burial costs, which can be thousands of dollars for even a basic casket, burial plot, and ceremony.
 In addition, the payout may be used for any purpose your beneficiary(ies) choose.
 If you pass away and leave behind debt from end-of-life medical care, this insurance can help.
 It can also be used to pay off credit card debt or other bills.

 While the premiums for these policies can be high, final expense insurance is a wise option once you reach a certain age or develop health issues.
 If an insurance carrier considers you to be a high risk, final expense insurance could be easier to obtain than other policies.